HomePikey Peak Trek

 Cost Includes

-• All necessary airport arrival departure as per the itinerary.
+• All necessary airport arrival departures as per the itinerary.

 • Private 4WD jeep from Kathmandu to Dhap.